Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: The multidimensional social compass model

+It is interesting to compare the two-dimensional definition given by Eq.~\eqref{eq:2dim-model}, with the multidimensional social compass formulation given by Eq.~\eqref{eq:model_D}.
+The general multidimensional model is defined in terms of simple differences from opinion vectors.
+By imposing a constant modulus of the opinion vector in Eq.~\eqref{eq:model_D}, one obtains that the tendency of individuals to maintain their initial opinion is proportional to their conviction (i.e., agents with higher conviction are more stubborn), see Eq.~\eqref{eq:model_orientation}.
+Furthermore, the sine functions for both interaction terms in the two-dimensional case directly derive from the simple identity in Eq.~\eqref{eq:identity}.
+Therefore, the two-dimensional social compass model defined in Eq.~\eqref{eq:2dim-model} is fully equivalent to the general multidimensional case presented in Eq.~\eqref{eq:model_D}.

+As we have shown above, the nature of the phase transition from polarization to consensus, as well as the critical exponent $\beta$, is always the same in the mean-field case, except for uncorrelated opinions for $D \le D_c = 5$.
+Therefore, in the following, we will focus on the simplest case of two-dimensional maximally correlated opinions.
+We thus consider a bimodal distribution of initial orientations,

+aimed at leading to a fully polarized initial state with $\vec{\phi}(0) = \vec{0}$.
+From Eq.~\eqref{eq:D-threshold} we find that, at the mean-field level, the phase transition from a polarized to a consensus state occurs at the threshold value

-In the following, we will show that, when social influence among individuals is mediated by a general social network, the threshold value of the depolarization transition can vanish, contrary to the mean-field case.
-We compare two different approaches: the heterogeneous mean-field (HMF) approximation~\cite{pv01a} and the perturbation theory~\cite{restrepo_onset_2005}.
+In the next Section, we will show analytically and numerically that, when a general social network mediates social influence among individuals in $D = 2$, the threshold value of the depolarization transition for correlated opinions can vanish, contrary to the mean-field case.